Maybelle Carter: Awards, recognition, and legacy

-Her first major award from an organized music body came in 1966, when she was presented with a trophy that read "Mother of Country Music".
+Her first major award from an organized music body came in 1966 when she was presented with a trophy that read "Mother of Country Music."

 Maybelle Carter was elected with the Original Carter Family to the Country Music Hall of Fame in 1970.
 She and Sara Carter became the first female performers to be inducted (simultaneously) into the institution.

-Maybelle Carter was nominated at the 15th Annual Grammy Awards (1972) in the category of Best Country Vocal Performance by a Duo or Group for her collaboration on the Nitty Gritty Dirt Band album "Will the Circle Be Unbroken".
+Maybelle Carter was nominated at the 15th Annual Grammy Awards (1972) in the category of Best Country Vocal Performance by a Duo or Group for her collaboration on the Nitty Gritty Dirt Band album "Will the Circle Be Unbroken."

 The Carter Family (Maybelle, Helen, June, and Anita) received the "Favorite Country Group" trophy from the American Music Awards in 1973.
-The following year Maybelle was individually honored with the first Tex Ritter Award by the International Fan Club Organization at Fan Fair in Nashville TN.
+The following year Maybelle was individually honored with the first Tex Ritter Award by the International Fan Club Organization at Fan Fair in Nashville, TN.

-Following Maybelle Carter's death the CBS network aired a television special called "The Unbroken Circle: A Tribute to Maybelle Carter" in 1979.
+Following Maybelle Carter's death, the CBS network aired a television special called "The Unbroken Circle: A Tribute to Maybelle Carter" in 1979.
 The following year she and her daughters were given the "Gospel Act of the Year" by the Music City News Cover Awards Show.
 Maybelle received the "Acoustic Pioneer Award" from Frets Magazine in 1986.

-By 1992 Carter was inducted into the Autoharp Hall of Fame.
+By 1992, Carter was inducted into the Autoharp Hall of Fame.

 In 1993, her image appeared on a U.S. postage stamp honoring the Carter Family.
 She would rank No. 8 in CMT's 40 Greatest Women of Country Music in 2002.
 In 2005, she was portrayed by Sandra Ellis Lafferty in the Johnny Cash biographical film Walk the Line.
-Actress Frances Conroy portrayed her in the 2013 TV Movie "Ring of Fire".
-Carter has also been depicted in musicals such as "Keep on the Sunny Side" and "Wildwood Flowers: The June Carter Story" by actresses and singers such as Joy Lynn White, Gina Stewart and Teresa Williams.
+Actress Frances Conroy portrayed her in the 2013 TV Movie "Ring of Fire."
+Carter has also been depicted in musicals such as "Keep on the Sunny Side" and "Wildwood Flowers: The June Carter Story" by actresses and singers such as Joy Lynn White, Gina Stewart, and Teresa Williams.

-She was the subject of her granddaughter Carlene Carter's 1990 song "Me and the Wildwood Rose".
-Her death was the subject of Johnny Cash's song "Tears in the Holston River".
+She was the subject of her granddaughter Carlene Carter's 1990 song "Me and the Wildwood Rose."
+Her death was the subject of Johnny Cash's song "Tears in the Holston River."
 Numerous other tribute songs have been written and recorded about Maybelle Carter.

 The Original Carter Family (with Maybelle) were inducted into the International Bluegrass Association's Hall of Honor in 2001 and were -given a Lifetime Achievement Grammy Award in 2005.

-In 2007 Carter was honored as one of the Library of Virginia's "Virginia Women in History" for her musical career.
+In 2007, Carter was honored as one of the Library of Virginia's "Virginia Women in History" for her musical career.

 In 2010, Lipscomb University in Nashville named the stage in Collins Alumni Auditorium after her.

 The A. P. and Sara Carter House, A. P. Carter Homeplace, A. P. Carter Store, Maybelle and Ezra Carter House, and Mt.
 Vernon Methodist Church are listed on the National Register of Historic Places as components of the Carter Family Thematic Resource.

+Carter was named the 17th greatest guitarist of all time by Rolling Stone in 2023.